jrmlhermitte/jrmlhermitte.github.io/_posts/2025-12-23-growing-with-agents.md

 ## Separate By Scale And Stage, Not Expertise

-I’ve found that trying to separate agents by expertise (e.g., "The Python Expert") tends to limit them.
+Trying to separate agents by expertise (e.g., 'The Python Expert') tends to limit them.
 If you think about it, it doesn’t make sense.
 If you ask an astrobiologist a question, asking them to "pretend they only know astronomy" doesn't help you.
 It just restricts the resources they can draw upon.

 Conversely, allowing an agent to traverse _scale_ is counter to how we think.
 We don't try to understand how a car works by thinking about the molecular